wppbav/bavapi-sdk-python/CONTRIBUTING.md

 It is highly recommended that you use [`mamba`](https://mamba.readthedocs.io/en/latest/) to manage Python environments in Windows.
 It is a faster implementation of `conda` and testing of `bavapi` on multiple versions of Python is set up to use `mamba` on Windows.

-Once you have `mamba` installed in your system, you should be able to run `nox` commands.
+Once you have `mamba` installed in your system, and you have set up an environment with `nox`, you should be able to run the `nox` commands for `bavapi`.

 ## Nox commands